TECHSCHOLAR777/A.U.R.A./README.md

 1. login or signup works
 2. child roster loads correctly
-3. attendance can be marked
+3. attendance can be marked and confirmed
+4. optional photo headcount opens camera or file picker and does not block manual attendance if inference fails
-4. ECE activity loads online
+5. ECE activity loads online and renders the structured Activity Brief
-5. offline fallback activity still loads when the server path is unavailable
+6. offline fallback activity still loads when the server path is unavailable
+7. Start Activity and Activity Done gates observation actions correctly
-6. BKT taps update child state as expected
+8. BKT Got it and Support taps update child state as expected
+9. Needs Support First opens the support explanation drawer
-7. pending promotion review opens and confirms correctly
+10. pending promotion review opens and confirms correctly
-8. DSS still filters questions by child age
+11. DSS still filters questions by child age
-9. child profile opens from a BKT child card and shows domain progress
+12. child profile opens from a BKT child card and shows domain progress sparklines
+13. More shows the room-level 5-domain progress graph
-10. demo seed creates the 15-child, 10-day local test room only when explicitly triggered
+14. demo seed creates the 15-child, 10-day local test room only when explicitly triggered
-11. Day Review shows Today, Saved on device, and Sync status sections
+15. Day Review shows Today, Saved on device, and Sync status sections
-12. service worker registration succeeds on HTTPS deployment
+16. service worker registration succeeds on HTTPS deployment

 ## License